 Look back to the space era of the 1950s and 1960s to appreciate one of the most popular modern dining room fixtures: the Sputnik chandelier.
 Named after the first satellite that ever orbited the earth, these chandeliers feature several arms projecting from a central orb.

-Like modern décor, rustic décor communicates a love of simplicity.
+Like modern decor, rustic decor communicates a love of simplicity.
 However, it speaks in a more natural, casual voice.
 White or beige walls provide a clean background to show off a variety of warm wood finishes, stone or brick facades, and simple metal elements.
 Rustic dining room lighting options will reflect these same organic materials.

-For authentic rustic, farmhouse, or shabby chic décor, consider repurposing thrift store finds or antique hand-me-downs.
+For authentic rustic, farmhouse, or shabby chic decor, consider repurposing thrift store finds or antique hand-me-downs.
 Watch the following video to learn how to turn an old barn beam into a light fixture to hang over your rustic-styled dining chairs and table.

-Don’t overlook your table top when exploring room lighting options for the dining room.
+Don’t overlook your tabletop when exploring room lighting options for the dining room.
 Candles are the obvious choice to cast ambient lighting from the middle of the table.
-Whether standing alone in an ornate candelabra, or scattered through a long tablescape, candles provide a warm glow unmatched by other light sources.
+Whether standing alone in an ornate candelabra or scattered through a long tablescape, candles provide a warm glow unmatched by other light sources.

 If you have safety concerns about real flames, there are countless styles of battery-powered “candles” on the market today.
 Many have flames that flicker like real candles and it can be difficult to tell them apart from the real thing.
 Battery-powered lamps and light strings are other light-producing items to include in your dining room table centerpiece.

 Is anything more traditional than a crystal chandelier?
-These ubiquitous light fixtures work so well above classic dining chairs and tables that it might seem like the only choice in a home filled with traditional décor.
+These ubiquitous light fixtures work so well above classic dining chairs and tables that they might seem like the only choice in a home filled with traditional décor.
 However, stained glass Tiffany lamps are another beautiful traditional room lighting option that also provides a splash of color.

 Overhead light fixtures that mimic antique candle chandeliers also look great with traditional décor.
 If you want to embellish a traditional, but plain light fixture, add strands of clear glass beads or pearls.
 Metal chain tassels or cord tassels also work well as traditional light fixture embellishments.